-Edith Louisa Sitwell was born on September 7 1887 in Scarborough (North Yorkshire, UK).
+Edith Sitwell (full name: Edith Louisa Sitwell DBE) was born on 7 September 1887 in Scarborough (North Yorkshire, UK).
 She was a poet and critic and was one of the three writers in the Sitwell family.
 She would grow out to become a well known poetess, who was inspired by the time she lived in.
 But, this was also the person, who performed in Façade (1923), various abstract poems inspired by rhythm.
 It was a performance to shock people, but it lead to a lot of criticism.
 Many people didn’t understand what she was doing.

 Still, she was one of the leading figures as it comes to the promotion of new trends in English poetry, until the day she died (December 9, 1964).